 QUIZ is a love letter to young people finding their voices and stepping into their power.

 Geeta Gandbhir is an award-winning filmmaker who began her career in narrative film under the mentorship of industry luminaries Spike Lee and Sam Pollard.
 After eleven years in scripted filmmaking, she transitioned into documentaries.
-As a director, she recently won the Best Directing Award at Sundance for The Perfect Neighbor, which was
+As a director, she recently won the Best Directing Award at Sundance for "The Perfect Neighbor", which wa

 Geeta Gandbhir is an award-winning filmmaker who began her career in narrative film under the mentorship of industry luminaries Spike Lee and Sam Pollard.
 After eleven years in scripted filmmaking, she transitioned into documentaries.
-As a director, she recently won the Best Directing Award at Sundance for The Perfect Neighbor, which was later acquired by Netflix.
-Her latest work includes the highly anticipated HBO series Eyes on the Prize, Born in Synanon for Paramount, and the short film How We Get Free for HBO, which was shortlisted for an Academy Award.
+As a director, she recently won the Best Directing Award at Sundance for "The Perfect Neighbor", which was later acquired by Netflix.
+Her latest work includes Disney's Harlem Ice, HBO's "The Devil Is Busy," and "Eyes on the Prize","Born in Synanon" for Paramount, and the short film "How We Get Free" for HBO, which was shortlisted for an Academy Award.
 As Editor, her films won two Emmy Awards, four Peabody Awards, and one Academy Award.

 Sasha-Gay Lewis is an Emmy-nominated producer-writer and award-winning Jamaican director with a film and producing career spanning over 15 years.
 Her directing work includes the multi-award-winning film “The Incursion”, “Surviving Suicide”, the American Institute of Architects (AIA) I Look Up selected films “The People’s Vision” and “Home